slowernews/wisdom-tldr/chapters/chapter_3_action.md

 "Who’s talking the truth doesn’t need a lot of words." (...)
 "A lie has many variations, the truth none." (...)
 "Tell the truth and run." (...)
-"Real gold does not fear the furnace."
+"Real gold does not fear the furnace." (...)
+"A lie has speed but truth has endurance."
 -- vox populi*

 > *"You should not honor men more than truth." (...)